adambard/learnxinyminutes-docs/stylus.html.markdown

 	background-color: #A3A4FF;
 }

-/* Você pode usar mixins para criar uma propriedade estenográfica. */
+/* You can use mixins to create a shorthand property. */

 size($width, $height)
   width $width